sgoyal77/api-gateway-localdev/README.md

   - app - `instance of express`
   - routes - `Array<map>`
     - lambda - `Function`
+    - arn - `String` - The arn to use for `context.invokedFunctionArn` key to enable simulation of stages.
     - method - `String`
     - path - `String`
     - statusCode - `Number`